samp5/yesMA/README.md

 ## Visit our Website
 - Our hosted website is found at [[INSERT LINK TO HOSTED WEBSITE HERE]]
+- or ⤵

-## or View with a Local Installation:
+##View with a Local Installation:
 1. Clone the repository:
 ```
 git clone https://github.com/samp5/yesMA